 TE-service mapping provides the mapping between a L2/L3VPN instance and the corresponding VN instances.

-The TE-service mapping also provides the service mapping requirement type as to how each L2/L3VPN/VN instance is created with respect to the underlay TE tunnels (e.g., whether they require a new and isolated set of TE underlay tunnels or not).
-See Section 2.2 for detailed discussion on the mapping requirement types.
+The TE-service mapping also provides the service mapping requirement type as to how each L2/L3VPN/VN instance is created concerning the underlay TE tunnels (e.g., whether they require a new and isolated set of TE underlay tunnels or not).
+See Section 2.2 for a detailed discussion on the mapping requirement types.

 Site mapping provides the site reference information across L2/L3VPN Site ID, VN Access Point ID, and the LTP of the access link.